PragTheDev/CanvasPro/README.md

 4. **Load the Extension**
    - Click **Load unpacked**
-   - Select the folder where you extracted or cloned the repo
+   - Select the folder where you extracted or cloned the repo and navigate to the dist folder

 5. **Visit Canvas**
    - Navigate to your Canvas dashboard (example: https://katyisd.instructure.com)